frareba/NeighborhoodTrees/README.md

 # Approximating the Graph Edit Distance with Compact Neighborhood Representations
 Source code for the paper: Bause, F., Permann, C. & Kriege, N.M.
 Approximating the Graph Edit Distance with Compact Neighborhood Representations.
+ECML PKDD, Lecture Notes in Computer
-ECML PKDD (2024).
+Science 14945 (2024).

 ## Usage
 The algorithms contained in this package can be used to replicate the results in the paper.